-Harbour Centre Development Limited is a listed subsidiary of Wharf Real Estate Investment Company Limited ("Wharf REIC"), with hotel and property investments as its core businesses.
+Harbour Centre Development Limited is a listed subsidiary of Wharf Real Estate Investment Company Limited (stock code: 1997), with hotel and property investments as its core businesses.

 Flagship assets comprise The Marco Polo Hongkong Hotel ("MP Hong Kong"), The Murray, Hong Kong, a Niccolo Hotel ("The Murray") and Niccolo Suzhou.
-Located in Harbour City in Tsimshatsui, MP Hong Kong has been a core operating asset for over 50 years.
+Located at Harbour City in Tsimshatsui, MP Hong Kong has been a core operating asset for over 50 years.
 The Murray, a luxury hotel at a prominent location in Central and part of the "Conserving Central" Initiative, opened in 2018.
-Niccolo Suzhou, which comprises 233 contemporary and chic guest rooms including 20 suites, opened in Suzhou, China in 2021.
+Niccolo Suzhou, also a luxury hotel and at the top of Suzhou's tallest building at 450 metres, opened in 2021.

-Exit from Development Properties ("DP") in Mainland China is at an advanced stage.
-With only unsold and slow-moving stock left, revenue and profit contribution will be erratic and less significant in coming years.
+Exit from Development Properties in Mainland China continues at an advanced stage, with only unsold and slow-moving stock remaining.

-BUSINESS STRATEGY
+CORPORATE STRATEGY